 Industry implementation will take place from early 2020

-Later this year, APRA will issue a Request for Tender seeking software companies able to provide a data collection tool that meets the requirements outlined in our Response to Industry.
+APRA has issued a Request for Tender seeking software companies able to provide a data collection tool that meets the requirements outlined in our Response to Industry.

 We intend to finalise the selection of the new Data Collection Solution this year.
 The roll-out and transition period is expected to start in the first quarter of 2020.

 We have formed three groups to provide guidance and direction for key decisions and how to implement the transition from D2A:

 - Technical Working Group

 We will continue to engage with industry through these groups throughout implementation and roll-out.